 Ginkgo is widely touted as a "brain herb."
-It has been studied to see whether it can improve memory in people with dementia, and some studies found it did help.
-It's not as clear whether ginkgo helps memory in healthy people who have normal, age-related memory loss.
-Some studies have found slight benefits, while other studies have found no effect on memory.
-The most effective dose seems to be 240 mg per day.
-Ginkgo is commonly added to nutrition bars, soft drinks, and fruit smoothies to boost memory and enhance mental performance, although it's unlikely that such small amounts of ginkgo would work.
+Some studies show that it does help improve memory in people with dementia.
+It is not as clear whether ginkgo helps memory in healthy people who have normal, age-related memory loss.
+Some studies have found slight benefits, while other studies have found no effect.
+Some studies have found that ginkgo helps improve memory and thinking in young and middle-aged people who are healthy.
+And preliminary studies suggest it may be useful in the treatment of Attention Deficit Hyperactivity Disorder (ADHD).
+The dose that works best seems to be 240 mg per day.
+Ginkgo is often added to nutrition bars, soft drinks, and fruit smoothies to boost memory and enhance mental performance, although such small amounts probably do not help.

-The flavonoids found in ginkgo may help stop or lessen some retinal problems -- problems with the back part of the eye.
-Macular degeneration, often called age-related macular degeneration or ARMD, is an eye disease that affects the retina.
-It is a progressive, degenerative eye disease that tends to affect older adults and is the number one cause of blindness in the United States.
-Some studies suggest that ginkgo may help preserve vision in those with ARMD.
+The flavonoids found in ginkgo may help stop or reduce some problems with the retina, the back part of the eye.
+Macular degeneration, often called age-related macular degeneration or AMD, is an eye disease that affects the retina.
+The number one cause of blindness in the Unites States, AMD is a degenerative eye disease that gets worse as time goes on.
+Some studies suggest that ginkgo may help preserve vision in those with AMD.

 One well-designed study found that people with Raynaud's phenomenon who took ginkgo over a 10-week period had fewer symptoms than those who took placebo.
 More studies are needed.

-Ginkgo may interact with some prescription and non-prescription medications.
-If you are taking any of the following medications, you should not use ginkgo without first talking to your health care provider:
+Ginkgo may interact with prescription and non-prescription medications.
+If you are taking any of the following medications, you should not use ginkgo without talking to your doctor first.

-Medications metabolized by the liver -- Ginkgo can interact with some medications that are processed through the liver.
-If you take any prescription medications, ask your doctor before taking ginkgo.
+Medications broken down by the liver: Ginkgo can interact with medications that are processed through the liver.
+Because many medications are broken down by the liver, if you take any prescription medications ask your doctor before taking ginkgo.

-Seizure medications (anticonvulsants) -- High doses of ginkgo could make drugs to control seizures, such as carbamazepine (Tegretol) or valproic acid (Depakote), less effective.
+Seizure medications (anticonvulsants): High doses of ginkgo could interfere with the effectiveness of anti-seizure drugs.
+These drugs include carbamazepine (Tegretol) and valproic acid (Depakote).

-Antidepressants -- Taking ginkgo along with a kind of antidepressant called selective serotonin reuptake inhibitors (SSRIs) may increase the risk of serotonin syndrome, a potentially fatal condition.
-Ginkgo may strengthen both the good and bad effects of antidepressant medications known as MAOIs, such as phenelzine (Nardil).
+Antidepressants: Taking ginkgo along with a kind of antidepressant called selective serotonin reuptake inhibitors (SSRIs) may increase the risk of serotonin syndrome, a life-threatening condition.
+Also, ginkgo may strengthen both the good and bad effects of antidepressants known as MAOIs, such as phenelzine (Nardil).
 SSRIs include: